 Some of my favorite memories have taken place in a kitchen!
-Because they are so precious, I have found a few ways to preserve those memories.
-See how to preserve recipes with sentiment – how precious they are!
+Because they are so precious, I have found a few ways to hold onto those memories.
+See how to preserve family recipes with sentiment – how precious they are!

 I have very early memories of standing on a stool to help my grandmother make lattice top pie crusts for her pineapple pies, helping my mom in the kitchen, and watching my son experiment with cooking when he was very little.
 He later became a chef and eventually taught me a few things.

 Even though Jacob was a chef, he valued family home cooking.
 Several years ago, he asked for a recipe book filled with all of our family members’ favorite recipes.
 Although it was a huge undertaking, it was well worth it.

 Everyone in the family wrote several recipe cards for him, and we organized them in a recipe notebook.
 He specifically asked for certain recipes, and we filled in with others.
 He loved it and went on to cook fresh home cooked meals for residents in an assisted living facility!